mlprt/obsidian-paste-as-embed/README.md

 ![](images/plotly-example.gif)

+Note:

+- I'm using [this version](https://forum.obsidian.md/t/meta-post-common-css-hacks/1978/668) of the `clean-embeds` [CSS snippet](https://forum.obsidian.md/t/meta-post-common-css-hacks/1978/394), so the embed is seamless with the rest of the note.
-Usually you wouldn't need the JSON to already be in a code block, but I put it there so you could see it before cutting it to the clipboard.
+- Usually you wouldn't need the JSON to already be in a code block, but I put it there so you could see it before cutting it to the clipboard.

 ## How it works